-"My law school didn’t really offer courses in IP law, but one day I took a CLE course on IP law.
+“My law school didn’t really offer courses in intellectual property law, but one day I took a CLE course on intellectual property law.
 It was a full-day course with almost no props or slides or notes, but I could not move from my seat the whole time.
 It was the most interesting thing I’d ever heard.
 I thought, ‘I could do that forever.’
-So I became an IP attorney."
+So I became an IP specialist.”

 Amy Sullivan Cahill

 In her early days as an IP attorney, Amy Cahill worked at large firms with huge dockets and lots of administrative staff.
 Since she had paralegals and legal assistants to manage her docket for her, she was far removed from the docketing activities.
 Docketing felt like “something magical happening behind the curtain,” and she was intimidated by the thought of having to manage her own docket.
 This system had a lot of flaws, too.